computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/TwitterSearch/readme.md

     - TweetID
     - TweetText
 - Data can be partitioned based on TweetID.
-- Using unique TweetID, hash function can be used to map TweetsID to storage server.
+- Using unique TweetID, hash function can be used to map TweetID to storage server.
 - **Creating system-wide unique TweetIDs**
   - Tweets per day = 400 M
-  - Tweets in 5 years = `400 M * 365 days * 5 years = 730 B`
+  - Tweets in 5 years = `400 M * 365 days * 5 years = 730 B`.
   - This needs 30 bits or, 5 bytes numbers to uniquely identify TweetIDs.
-  - For more details, refer to "Designing Twitter" for TweetId generation.
+  - For more details on TweetID generation, refer to "Designing Twitter" problem.

 ### Index